-After reminiscing about the old times, where we didn’t just go to live shows, but we queued to buy tickets, queued to get the front of the barrier and then hung around after the show to try and meet our new-found favourite bands.
+After reminiscing about the old times, (where we didn’t just go to live shows, but we queued to buy tickets, queued to get the front of the barrier and then hung around after the show to try and meet our new-found favourite bands), it’s time to dive deeper.
 Music is part of MOD SUN’s DNA, quoting the likes of Bob Dylan as his hero to being the pop punk, emo, scene kid at shows like The Used, when My Chemical Romance were just a support band that nobody knew, but helped saved his life, to now working with the likes of Machine Gun Kelly, Black Bear and Avril Lavigne.
 MOD SUN is on a mission, living our rock star dreams and we are strapped in and ready to see where the ride takes him.

 “I’ve never in my career until this year said, I have the best job ever, because I’ve never considered what I do a job…I was never gonna call this a job because this is everything I want to do motherfucker… this is literally the luckiest shit ever.”

 “My hero being Bob Dylan, literally, and people like Andy Warhol, never being done is kinda the goal, until the day I’m dead… it’ll never be done for me… If I could do anything like Bob Dylan did for me, it would be the greatest gift ever.”